Granatina/Template10-wiki/Docs-|-Bootstrapper.md

 ##Dispatcher wrapper

 The dispatcher wrapper is documented elsewhere, however, here's the summary: the XAML CoreDispatcher is how an operation that is off the UI thread can execute an operation on the UI thread.
 The dispatcher is generally not available to non-UI threads, but can be accessed in Template 10 through the current window wrapper.
-The dispather wrapper, however, is really just a series of helper methods intended to make disatching code simpler.
+The dispatcher wrapper, however, is really just a series of helper methods intended to make dispatching code simpler.

 ##Modal dialog

 The modal dialog control is documented elsewhere, however, it's important to understand that it is used to display one of two content.
-The main content or the overlaying content, meantintended to be an overlay of some kind, or a modal dialog dialog.
+The main content or the overlaying content, meant/intended to be an overlay of some kind, or a modal dialog dialog.
 An example of this might be a login form or a busy indicator.

 The bootstrapper automatically wraps the root frame in a modal dialog.
 It exposes this through the `Bootstrapper.ModalDialog` property.
 Here, a developer can set their own ModalContent and the ModalDialog's IsModal value.